microsoft/TypeScript-Handbook/pages/tutorials/React.md

 export type DECREMENT_ENTHUSIASM = typeof DECREMENT_ENTHUSIASM;
 ```

-This `const`/`type` pattern allows us to use TypeScript's string literal types in an easily accessible & refactorable way.
+This `const`/`type` pattern allows us to use TypeScript's string literal types in an easily accessible and refactorable way.

 Next, we'll create a set of actions and functions that can create these actions in `src/actions/index.tsx`.